fyellin/PuzzleSolver/README.md

     solver.verify_is_180_symmetric()

 It is extremely easy to make a mistake when describing the grid.
-Asking Python to show you a picture of the empty board and to verify that it has the symmetry you expect is sure to save you a lot of grief.
+Seeing a picture of the empty
+board and verifying that it has the symmetry you expect is sure to save you a lot of grief.

 ### The equation solver